openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ohos-arkui-advanced-Chip.md

 ## LabelOptions

-Defines the text attributes of the chip.
+Defines the label options of the chip.

 **Atomic service API**: This API can be used in atomic services since API version 12.